How Testing Ensures Reliable Marketing Data.

 -

-Once data is collected, analytics platforms process it to generate metrics such as:
+After data is collected, analytics systems process it to produce metrics used by marketing teams.
+These metrics may include:

 -